-IESC is seeking a qualified private Vietnamese consulting firm or other organization to support the Agency for Enterprise Department (under the MPI) to conduct activities to support SMEs in enhancing their capacity to access finance and reduce debt.
+IESC is seeking a qualified and legally registered Vietnamese company or organization to develop and implement DX support packages for SMEs.

 All proposals must be valid for one hundred and twenty (120) days from the date of submission.

 4. Subcontract Objectives